Home

 Halloween costumes for dogs

-Written by Dr. David Tweedle, BVetMed MRCVS Clinical Director
+Written by Dr David Tweedle, BVetMed MRCVS Clinical Director

-Reviewed by Dr Jill McMaster BVM&S MBA MRCVS, Veterinary Surgeon and in-house expert at BorrowMyDoggy on 6 Jun 2023
+Reviewed by Dr Jill McMaster BVM&S MBA MRCVS, Veterinary Surgeon and in-house expert at BorrowMyDoggy on 9 Oct 2023

 How to keep your pup safe and stylish this October

 Halloween (or Howl-oween as we like to call it) is a time for fun and celebration, but it can also be a bit scary for our pups.
 With all the costumes and decorations around, it's important to make sure your pooch feels safe as well as stylish this October.
-In this guide, we will discuss some of the best Halloween costume options for dogs, as well as tips on how to keep them comfortable and safe during the festivities.
-Let's get started!

 Overview of our Halloween guide: